 My research interests are in the areas of comparative politics, political behaviour, party politics and political communication.
 I am a member of the Centre for Elections, Media and Participation (CEMaP) and the Press Officer of the Greek Political Science Group (GPSG) of the Political Studies Association.
 My current projects focus on the electoral rise of the far right in Europe, the role of emotions in radicalisation, the role of trust in the formation of media habits and the dynamics of political networks in social media.
-I offer courses on comparative politics, political psychology of the masses, political sociology and research design.
+I offer courses on comparative politics, political psychology of the masses, political sociology, research methods and design.

 My research interests are in the areas of comparative politics, political behaviour, party politics and political communication.
 They include the demise of social democracy, the rise of the far right in Europe, online political networks, the professionalization of political communication and the role of emotions in political behaviour.